-The District operates ten dams in Santa Clara County as part of our reservoir system.
+Valley Water operates ten dams in Santa Clara County as part of our reservoir system.
 Several of these dams are undergoing seismic evaluations to assess their ability to withstand current standards for earthquakes.
 These evaluations have revealed that gravelly soils that can liquefy were left in the foundations of many of our dams.
 The Anderson Reservoir dam evaluation concluded that the dam needs to be seismically retrofitted, at an approximate cost of \$400 million.
-The National Dam Safety Program currently provides financial assistance to states for strengthening their dam safety programs, but does not provide assistance for infrastructure improvements when a dam is found to be deficient.
-A comprehensive federal assessment of the state of the nation's dams would enable Congress to fully understand what role, if any, Congress should have in the rehabilitation and repairs of nonfederally funded dams.
+The National Dam Safety Program currently provides financial assistance to states for strengthening their dam safety programs, but does not assist with infrastructure improvements when a dam is found to be deficient.
+A comprehensive federal assessment of the state of the nation's dams would enable Congress to fully understand what role, if any, Congress should have in the rehabilitation and repairs of non-federally funded dams.

-District's Approach to Address Legislative Needs Continue to support the introduction of a Dam Evaluation, Rehabilitation, and Repair Act that will assess the state of the nation's dams and will ultimately provide grants or infrastructure loans for structurally unfit dams.
+Continue to support the introduction of a Dam Evaluation, Rehabilitation, and Repair Act that will assess the state of the nation's dams and will ultimately provide grants or infrastructure loans for structurally unfit dams.